-Court Link is available at Brisbane Magistrates Court.
-Court Link commenced in Brisbane on 27 November 2017, replacing the Queensland Integrated Court Referral Program (QICR).
+Court Link commenced in Brisbane in November 2017 and Cairns in June 2018, replacing the Queensland Integrated Court Referral Program (QICR).

 Court Link officers are located on level 4 at the Brisbane Magistrates Court, 363 George Street, Brisbane.

-- drug and/or alcohol dependency or abuse
+- drug and alcohol dependency or misuse

 - impaired decision-making capacity